GSA/fedramp-tailored/_guidance/controls/CA-2.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;(d)  Provides the results of the security control assessment to [*FedRAMP Assignment: individuals or roles to &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;include the FedRAMP PMO*].
 ### CA-2(a) Control Requirement
+Describe how the organization develops a security assessment plan that describes the scope of the assessment including:
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;1.
+Security controls and control enhancements under assessment;

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;2.
+Assessment procedures to be used to determine security control effectiveness; and

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;3.
+Assessment environment, assessment team, and assessment roles and responsibilities;
 ### CA-2(a) Control Objective
 ### CA-2(a) Write the Control
 ### CA-2(a) Customer Responsibilities